 Don’t just talk about your work experience.
 Yes, this is important but passion and side hustles are equally as useful as showing off your skills and abilities than your work experience.
 The knowledge is not lost on interviewers that half of all work experience, particularly for entry-level roles, means that you’ve sat at an empty desk, filed items, put labels on packages, run errands and done basic tasks.
 This is still good, but it doesn’t tell them anything about your ability to design, code, write, brainstorm, speak etc.

 A side hustle is not a necessity to get a job in publishing – I would never tell anyone that they must have a second job in order to get the job they actually want?!
 First comes heart, then comes hustle.

 If you have a side hustle naturally then utilise that.
 I became a blogger at university and I utilised that to show off my writing, coding and design skills which ultimately led to me getting my first three roles in publishing.
 I didn’t start my blog to get into publishing, it just naturally helped, as a podcast, being an artist, a film blogger, volunteer at a charity shop etc can help with you getting a job.

-Skills and side hustles such self-drive, passion and the desire to learn.
+Skills and side hustles such as self-drive, passion, and the desire to learn.
 When you’re applying for a job that’s what your interviewers will want to see in a candidate.

 60% vs 100% knowledge